Something 4 the Weekend

 "Something 4 the Weekend" is the third single by Super Furry Animals.
-The title track is a more mellow reworking of the song "Something For the Weekend" from the band's debut album Fuzzy Logic.
-The original version is included as the last track on the single.
+The title track is a slower paced, more mellow reworking of the song "Something for the Weekend" from the band's debut album Fuzzy Logic.
+The original faster paced version is included as the last track on the CD single.
 It reached #18 on the UK Singles Chart on its release in July 1996.
 "Something 4 The Weekend" replaces the original album version of the song on the American release of Fuzzy Logic.

 The packaging of the single features a quote in Welsh, 'Bydded Ara deg mae dal iâr', which roughly translates into English as 'Slowly is the way to catch a chicken'.

 Track listing

 All songs by Super Furry Animals.